Ontario Junior C Lacrosse League: History

-In 2019, the Whitby Warriors would complete the first ever perfect season, completing a 16-0 regular season while sweeping each team on route to their first Meredith Cup.
-After a first round bye, the Warriors handled the Clarington Shamrox, winning 16-7, 9-5, and 17-10.
+In 2019, the Whitby Warriors would complete the first-ever perfect season, completing a 16–0 regular season while sweeping each team on route to their first Meredith Cup.
+After a first-round bye, the Warriors handled the Clarington Shamrox, winning 16–7, 9–5, and 17–10.
 In the second straight year, the Warriors would battle with the Peterborough Lakers in the East Finals.
-The Warriors finally got their chance to take down the Lakers, and swept the series by scores of 21-8, 17-10, and 17-6.
+The Warriors finally got their chance to take down the Lakers, and swept the series by scores of 21–8, 17–10, and 17–6.
 Whitby would face the Fergus Thistles in the finals with each game decided by one goal.
-The Warriors finished the series off in Game 4 to cap off the perfect 26-0 season.
+The Warriors finished the series off in Game 4 to cap off the perfect 26–0 season.
 During the season Matt Shand would set the season points record with 109 (31 goals, 78 assists) in just 14 games.
 The former Green Gaels Jr. B standout would add another 68 points in nine playoff games.
 Mike Andersson would set the rookie season points record with 77 (39 goals and 38 assists) and finish second overall in scoring that year.

+The Orangeville Northmen joined the league in 2022, quickly finding success and winning the Meredith Cup in their very first season.

+2023 ushered in change for the OJCLL, with Barrie's Jim Lowe taking over the role of commissioner from Reg Hollinshead, who was elected Vice-President Junior to Major Lacrosse for the OLA.
+The North Shore Kodiaks became the first Quebec team to win a regular season Conference Championship title, while Evan MacDougall of Fergus broke the rookie season points record with 92 (43 goals and 49 assists), becoming the youngest player ever to capture the Junior C scoring title.
+The Kodiaks would go on to win the Meredith Cup, the only Quebec team to do so in the history of the Championship.

+The OJCLL welcomed a new expansion team from Akwesasne, the Phantoms, for the 2024 season.
+A off-season dispute between the OLA and FCQ resulted in the operating agreement that had permitted the Kodiaks and the Centurions to compete in the league.
+A subsequent agreement provided OLA membership to the Kodiaks for 2024 and 2025, ensuring that the team could attempt to defend its 2023 Meredith Cup Championship.

+2025 brought further change to the league, with Barrie being promoted to Junior B by the Ontario Lacrosse Association and the league returning to Kahnawake Mohawk Territory.
+Due to operational issues, the original Akwesasne franchise was replaced by the new Akwesasne Lightning.
+In order to reflect the geographic changes, the league moved to a three-division format for 2025 and added cross-over play for the first time.